leahnagy/blackjack_game/project_proposal.md

 My MVP will be one hand of Blackjack that returns both scores and the winner of the hand.

 ### Most Challenging
-The most challenging aspect of the game will be coding the gameplay.
+The most challenging aspect of the game for me will be coding the gameplay.